 The soundbar is 60 watts and features two full-range, 3-inch speakers with bass reflex tubes.
 The soundbar has three presets for digital signal processing: Movie, Dialogue, and Music.
 Additionally, the remote control allows you to adjust the bass and treble EQ via buttons.

-Although there is no HDMI port, you can connect to Bluetooth 5.0 devices or use the digital optical sound port.
+Although there is no HDMI, you can connect to Bluetooth 5.0 devices or use the digital optical sound port.
 You can use the onboard controls to play, pause, and do volume control.

 The main unit also displays an LED light color corresponding to the current input selection.
 You can also mount the unit to a wall to enjoy your music without taking up too much space.